People, parks & wellbeing: Innovation in Ageing

-Eight teams pitched their ideas to an esteemed panel of judges.
+March 2017 saw eight teams pitch their ideas to an esteemed panel of judges.
 The teams presented a diversity of ideas and most were shaped by the customer.
 Minister Zoe Bettison, Minister for Ageing, presented the awards to the teams.
 Launch Pad Awards went to:

-- Enventive for their ‘Parkapedia’ website 2.0 and collaborative social marketing campaign
+- Enventive for their ‘Parkapedia’ web-based platform and collaborative social marketing campaign

 - PhoneLabs for their ‘Nature Connect’, a phone hardware attachment and app.